hidden

 Accreditation vs Certification

-The Royal College refers to the process of attaching CPD credits to a program as accreditation, while the CFPC calls it certification.
-Although the second term is technically correct*, accreditation is still the more common term used.
+The Royal College calls the process of attaching CPD credits to a program as accreditation, while the CFPC calls it certification.
+Although the second term is technically correct from the perspective of what occurs for physicians, accreditation is the more common term used by CPD organizers.

 Credit Types